dpm530/my_medical/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## My Medical

+My Medical (EMR) is a cloud-based electronic medical record and practice management solution for small to midsize practices.

+It provides small practices with patient health records, notes, practices documents as well as provide employees admin account access, doctor account access, and to-do list.

+## Technologies Used

-* Ruby version
+* Ruby on Rails

-* System dependencies
+* PostgreSQL

-* Configuration
+* HTML

-* Database creation
+* CSS

-* Database initialization
+* Bootstrap

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* JavaScript

-* ...
+* Git/Github
+* AWS: Ec2, Route53, ACM, ELB

+## Demo
+* Here is a working live demo : https://mymedical.website
+* Use Guest Account for quick access.